nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 4.m.a. `watch` - Watch a show in your watchlist

-The `watch` command increments the current episode that you are on, and automatically updates your watch time limit.
+The `watch` command updates the watching progress for your show, and automatically updates your watch time limit.

  Format:
   `watch <SHOWNAME> `